project-tsurugi/tsurugi-mcp-server/README.md

   - `-c` or `--connection` - the endpoint URL to connect Tsurugi. (required)
   - If you want to limit the tools used, add `--enable-tools`. (e.g., for read-only access: `"--enable-tools", "listTableNames, getTableMetadata, query"`)
   - If resources is not used, add `"--resource", "false"`.
+  - If prompts is not used, add `"--prompt", "false"`.

 ## How to build